chyidl/chyidlTutorial/root/ilikeit/RedisCrashCourse/README.md

 # Since we won't need to keep the source code that we'll compile long term, we will build in the **~** directory.
 $ cd ~

-# download the latest stable version of Redis.
+# download the latest stable version of Redis source code
 $ wget http://download.redis.io/redis-stable.tar.gz

 # Unpack the tarball by typing: